 2. Strategic Drift

-A misaligned executive doesn’t just “underperform” — they can unintentionally steer the organisation in the wrong direction.
+A misaligned executive doesn’t just “underperform” — they can unintentionally steer the organisation in the wrong direction causing confusion, disillusionment and loss of success.

 Examples include: